This page gives an overview of the Magnolia development cycle for standard and custom bundles.

 Java 1.8 or higher is required to run the Magnolia local development bundle.
 If you do not know whether you have Java installed or which version you have, please read get Java.

-Git is required in order to develop for Magnolia in the cloud.
+Git is required to develop for Magnolia in the cloud.
 You need: